bitwarden/help/_articles/login-with-sso/using-sso.md

 ## Login using SSO

-The steps required to login using SSO will be slightly different depending on whether your Organization is using [Key Connector]({{site.baseurl}}/article/about-key-connector/) or not.
-Don't worry, you don't personally need to know whether
+The steps required to login using SSO will be slightly different depending on whether your Organization is using [Key Connector]({{site.baseurl}}/article/about-key-connector/) or not:

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" id="tab" role="presentation">